olllayor/aicom/README.md

-# 🤖 AIcom - AI-Powered Git Commit
+# aicom - AI-Powered Git Commit

 One command to commit with AI-generated message.
 No prompts, no copy-paste, just commit.